July 4, 2013

 The best genre twists are the ones that seem counterintuitive at first, but on reflection make total sense.
 For instance, Karen Cushman’s 1996 Medal winner The Midwife’s Apprentice is set in medieval England in the book, but it has the structure of a “stranger-comes-to-town” Western.
 So why not adapt it using all the stylistic choices and tropes of an old Sergio Leone spaghetti western, complete with old-west slang, cowboy hats, and gunplay?

 Rap is well-suited for making a 90-Second Newbery, because if you’re a good enough rapper, your rapid-fire flow can get across a lot of info in a very short time.
 Jamie Molitor’s Media Arts class from the Fine Arts Interdisciplinary Resource (FAIR) School in Crystal, MN adapted Louis Sachar’s 1999 Newbery Medal winner Holes in rap style!
 If you’ve ever wondered what Minnesota-style rap is like, we’ve got you covered.
 These students created the beat from scratch, too:

 OK, we’re almost through!
 But before we go, here’s one more by the Zenz family.
 It’s Lloyd Alexander’s 1966 Honor book The Black Cauldron, but in a different style—animating their daughter’s drawings of the book while her voiceover hilariously explains the plot:

 Okay, okay!
 That’s quite enough!
 Hopefully these exemplary videos are enough to spark your imagination for your own 90-Second Newbery videos.
 Thank you everyone who made these movies!

-Remember this year’s deadline is December 10, 2013!
+UPDATED: Remember the deadline for the fifth annual 90-Second Newbery Film Festival is December 14, 2015!
 Visit http://www.90secondnewbery.com for complete rules and information about the contest.